mattermost/docs/source/install/self-managed-changelog.md

  - Fixed an issue where the "Find channel" channel switcher text overflowed beyond the button for some languages.
  - Fixed an issue where inter-plugin requests without a body didn't work.
  - Fixed an issue with opening a dialog from an interactive message when returning an empty response.
- - Fixed an issue where the **Add Members** modal was incorrectly themed on the Mattermost Dark theme.
+ - Fixed an issue where the **Add Members** modal was incorrectly themed on the Mattermost Dark Theme.
  - Fixed a panic in the ``getPrevTrialLicense`` API request when loading the System Console on Team Edition.
  - Fixed various bugs for the Collapsed Reply Threads (Beta) feature, including:
    - Fixed an issue where an error occurred while following a thread with no replies.